 Statements included in this MD&A, including statements concerning our exploration programs, plans, intentions and expectations, which are not historical in nature are intended to be, and are hereby identified as, "forward-looking statements".
 Forward-looking statements may be identified by, but not limited to, words including "anticipates", "believes", "intends", "estimates", "expects", "plans" and similar expressions.
-Forward-looking statements in this MD&A also include, but are not limited to, the extent and timing of described programs, such as Rotary Air Blast ("RAB") and other drilling, ground magnetics, till sampling and other work programs.
+Forward-looking statements in this MD&A also include, but are not limited to, the extent and timing of described programs, such as drilling, geophysics, till & rock sampling and other work programs.
 There can be no guarantee that continued exploration at Kahuna, which is at an early stage of exploration, will lead to the discovery of an economic gold deposit.
+Geological interpretations should be considered forward-looking statements and as such are subject to revisions based on additional data and/or analysis.
 The Company cautions readers that forward-looking statements, including without limitation those relating to the Company's future operations and business prospects, are subject to certain risks and uncertainties that could cause actual results to differ materially from those indicated in the forward-looking statements.

 This MD&A contains information with respect to adjacent or similar mineral properties in respect of which the Company has no interest or rights to explore or mine.
 Readers are cautioned that the Company has no interest in or right to acquire any interest in any such properties, and that mineral deposits on adjacent or similar properties are not indicative of mineral deposits on the Company's properties.
 Past performance is no guarantee of future performance and all investors are urged to consult their investment professionals before making an investment decision.
-Investors are further cautioned that past performance is no guarantee of future performance.
+Investors are further cautioned that past performance is no guarantee of future performance is no guarantee of future performance.